Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- At home this year, New York has two wins against the spread and is 2-1 overall.
+- New York has two wins against the spread, and is 2-1 overall, at home this year.

-- New York has hit the over twice in three home games this year.
+- In three home games this season, New York has hit the over twice.

-- Buffalo is 3-2 overall, and 3-2 against the spread, in away games.
+- Away from home, Buffalo is 3-2 against the spread, and 3-2 overall.

-- Buffalo has hit the over twice in five away games this season.
+- This year, in five away games, Buffalo has hit the over twice.

 Powered by Data Skrive.